ishiikurisu/BxChallenge/docs/notes.md

 - [ ] Create page to create a pokémon trade
 - [ ] Consume fairness API to indicate whether a pokémon trade is fair or not
 - [ ] Deploy trade fairness system to Heroku

+Please note the implementation details:

+- There is a helper module called `PokemonInfo` that handles all information related to Pokémon.